 - Menu Optimization

 Synergy Restaurant Consultants are subject matter experts in this area.
-It would be wise for operators to deal with this sooner rather than later because they will be caught flat-footed during the holidays!
+It would be wise for operators to deal with this sooner rather than later this year because they will be caught flat-footed during the holidays!